 The Best of Both Worlds: A Dual Degree

 Whether you decide on an MBA program or an MS degree—or both—you can find what you’re looking for at Grand Canyon University.
-Our private, Christian university is pleased to offer a diverse selection of MBA programs and MS degrees, including the Master of Science in Leadership (MSL), Master of Science in Health Care Administration (MHA) and Master of Business Administration degree with specializations available in accounting, cybersecurity, finance, leadership and many more.
-Are you ready to begin?
-Click on Request Info at the top of your screen to begin your academic journey at GCU.
+Our private, Christian university is pleased to offer a diverse selection of online MBA programs and MS degrees, including the Master of Science in Leadership (MSL), Master of Science in Health Care Administration (MHA) and Master of Business Administration degrees, with specializations available in accounting, cybersecurity, finance, leadership and many more.
+Are you ready to begin your business degree?
+Click on Request Info at the top of your screen to start your academic journey at GCU.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.